Instant Pot Stuffing lets the chef make this favorite side dish in the Instant Pot while the oven is in use!

 Ingredients and Additions

 BREAD: Any ordinary bread can be used, or substitute gluten-free or frozen keto or low carb bread if desired.
-Or use stale bread, it makes stuffing turn out better, but be sure to avoid mold.
+Or use day old crusty bread, it makes stuffing turn out better!

-FLAVORINGS: Chop fresh herbs like parsley to add so much flavor.
+FLAVORINGS: Chopped fresh herbs like parsley add so much flavor.
 Feel free to use some fresh rosemary, sage, thyme, or even some ground coriander or fresh cilantro for a peppery kick.

 ADD-INS & EXTRAS: There is nothing like homemade stuffing with the addition of chopped apples and cooked pork sausage.
 Add some raisins and let them plump up in the stuffing while it cooks in the Instapot.
 So delish!